wittawatj/kernel-gof/README.md

 # kernel-gof
-an interpretable linear-time kernel goodness-of-fit test
+An interpretable linear-time kernel goodness-of-fit test.
+Code will be updated soon.